Baasic/baasic-sdk-angularjs-core/README.md

 1. Install [NodeJs](http://nodejs.org/download/)
 2. Open Shell/Command Prompt in the Baasic AngularJS folder
-3. Run __npm install__
+3. Run `npm install`
-4. Install gulp globally: __npm install -g gulp__
+4. Install gulp globally: `npm install -g gulp`
-5. Run __gulp__
+5. Run `gulp`

-## Contribute
+## Contributing

-* Pull requests are always welcome
+##### Pull requests are always welcome

-    We appreciate pull requests, and we do our best to process them as quickly as possible.
-If there is just a typo, small or large issue Do it!
+We appreciate pull requests you make, and we'll do our best to process them as quickly as we can.
+Even if it's just a typo you found or any small or large issue you fixed - please do it!
 It will help us a lot.

-    If your pull request is not accepted on the first try, don't be discouraged!
-If there's a problem with the implementation, hopefully you received feedback on what to improve.
+If your pull request is not accepted on your first try, don't be discouraged!
+If there's a problem with your implementation, hopefully you received feedback on what to improve.

-* Report issues
+##### Issue reporting

-    Please check for existing issue before you create one, if it does exist add a quick _+1_ or _I have the same problem_
+Before you create a new issue, please make sure it hasn't already been reported.
+In case it already exists simply add a quick _"+1"_ or _"I have the same problem"_ to the existing issue thread.

+##### Other

-* Help us write documentation
+* Help us write the documentation
 * Create interesting apps using SDK
 * Looking for something else to do?
-Get in touch
+Get in touch..